 Suicide Prevention Lifeline: 1-800-273-(TALK) 8255

 LPA Dollars for Scholars (DFS): LPA DFS is a locally operated and supported, non-profit, tax-exempt scholarship foundation that is operated by an all volunteer Board of Directors.
 LPA seniors are eligible to apply.
 Information was given and emailed to all seniors and parents.
-Deadline is February 26th, 2021.
+Deadline is in February.
 DFS Website

 *Scholarships are also emailed to students.